mdlog/filora/BUYER_ACCESS_GUIDE.md

 ## 🎉 Summary

-Buyer dapat mengakses asset digital yang dibeli dengan mudah melalui:
+Buyers can access purchased digital assets easily through:

-1. ✅ **Tab "Purchased Assets"** - Lokasi utama untuk semua purchases
+1. ✅ **"Purchased Assets" Tab** - Main location for all purchases
 2. ✅ **Download Button** - One-click download via Filbeam CDN
 3. ✅ **NFT License** - On-chain proof of ownership
-4. ✅ **Persistent Storage** - Data tersimpan di localStorage
+4. ✅ **Persistent Storage** - Data stored in localStorage
-5. ✅ **Fast Access** - CDN delivery dalam 1-2 detik
+5. ✅ **Fast Access** - CDN delivery in 1-2 seconds

-**Sistem sudah production-ready dan siap digunakan!** 🚀
+**System is production-ready and ready to use!** 🚀